Get exclusive member benefits & effect social change. Join Today

 Uncommon risks of having blood drawn include:

 Diagnosing ACTH diseases can be highly complex.
-Your doctor may need to order more laboratory tests and perform a physical examination before they can give you a diagnosis.
+Your doctor may need to order more laboratory tests and perform a physical examination before they can make a diagnosis.

 Written by: Sandy Calhoun